denniskuijs/openremote/docs/guides/ec2-decouple-data.md

 ```

 This setup ensures that each `container` is restricted to writing only to its designated subdirectory, preventing multiple containers from writing to the same directory, such as `/or-data`, simultaneously.
 I tested this small change, and it resolves the permissions error.
 To make this approach more modular, I’ve added some `environment` variables.
-If the environment variables are not provided, `Docker` will uses the default `named` volumes that are declared at the top and stores them on the `root` device.

 ```
 # OpenRemote v3